 Balancing Rock Trail: Hiking in Nova Scotia

-Hiking to the infamous Balancing Rock doesn’t take long.
-The 2.5 km roundtrip can be completed in about 30 to 45 minutes.
-However, I’d suggest taking at least an hour to enjoy the stroll (and longer if you want to read the informative signs).
-Overall, this trail makes for great hiking in Nova Scotia.
+The 2.5 km out and back to Balancing Rock can be completed in about 30 to 45 minutes.
+Overall, this trail makes for relatively easy hiking in Nova Scotia.

 Things To Do Near Long Island, NS